MaterializeInc/materialize/doc/user/content/cloud/quickstart.md

 For this example, we'll walk you through connecting to a [PubNub stream](https://www.pubnub.com/developers/realtime-data-streams/) as a data source.
 Note that PubNub demo streams should only be used for testing, since they are [volatile sources](/overview/volatility) that do not meet the consistency and durability requirements necessary for Materialize to guarantee correctness over time.

-1. If you don't already have a PubNub account, [create one](https://dashboard.pubnub.com/signup) to obtain a subscribe key.
-(This is free.)

-2. From your shell, create a source (connect to the PubNub market orders stream):
+1. From your shell, create a source (connect to the PubNub market orders stream with a subscribe key):

     ```sql
     CREATE SOURCE market_orders_raw FROM PUBNUB
-      SUBSCRIBE KEY 'subscribe-key'
+      SUBSCRIBE KEY 'sub-c-4377ab04-f100-11e3-bffd-02ee2ddab7fe'
       CHANNEL 'pubnub-market-orders';
     ```
-    Replace `subscribe-key` with the subscribe key for your PubNub account.

     This streams data as a single text column containing JSON.
-3. Extract the JSON fields for each order's stock symbol and the bid price:
+2. Extract the JSON fields for each order's stock symbol and the bid price:

     ```sql
     CREATE VIEW market_orders AS